EricGebhart/Simple_Process_REPL/README.md

 and it comes with a strong desire to keep it from becoming a real turing complete language.
 But it seems to be happening anyway.

+I like the idea of keeping it syntaxless.
+I think that is a nice limitation that keeps it from changing too quickly.
+I have to be really thoughtful about the naming and doing of things. but I also want to try plugging in a different repl.

 What will happen?
 I don't know !
 I suppose that's why it's fun.
 It is already doing a great job at making handy self documenting scripts quickly.